shyampurk/bluemix-parking-meter/README.md

 4. Install the [PubNub service](https://www.pubnub.com/blog/2015-09-09-getting-started-pubnub-ibm-bluemix/) and attach it to your comtainer.

-5. Install and initialize the [python application runtime](https://www.ng.bluemix.net/docs/starters/python/index.html)
+5. Install and initialize the buildpacks for [python application runtime](https://www.ng.bluemix.net/docs/starters/python/index.html)

-6. Deploy the application server package under "server" folder on your Bluemix container and start the application from Bluemix console.
+6. Deploy the application server package under ""parking-meter" folder, on your Bluemix container and start the application from Bluemix console.